David-Haley/WordFit/README.md

 If no switch is supplies the queue solution is invoked.
 For example the following would use iteration: wordfit CM_20200504 i

-Blank_Files creates creates a skeletal grid and an empty word list which can then be edited with your favorite text editor.
-It takes three parameters, Blank_Files Base_Name X Y which creates a grid file Base_Name_Grid.txt which is X characters wide by Y characters high and an empty Base_Name_List.txt file.
-For example Blank_Files CM_20200505 17 17 would produce a grid file CM20200505_Grid.txt which is 17 characters square.
+Blank_Files creates a skeletal grid file and a word list file which can then be edited with your favorite text editor.
+It takes three parameters, Base_Name X Y which creates a grid file Base_Name_Grid.txt which is X characters wide by Y characters high and a list file Base_Name_List.txt.
+To facilitate the use of OCR Blank_Files can read files of the form Base_Name_List_m.txt (where m is 0, 1, ...).
+If files of the form Base_Name_List_m.txt exist the list file is populated from the their content.
+Content of the form "nn LETTERS" (where nn is a positive number) will be not transferred to the list file.
+If no files are read an empty list file will be created.

+For example Blank_Files CM_20200505 17 17 would produce a grid file
+CM20200505_Grid.txt which is 17 characters square and a list file CM20200505_List.txt.

-The digits in the header, sides and footer are there to act as a ruler to aid input (overwriting spaces), they are used by Word_Fit to check the integrity of the grid file.
+The skeletal grid file contains digits in the header, sides and footer to act as a ruler to aid in editing (overwriting spaces etc.).
+The boarder characters are used by Word_Fit to check the integrity of the grid file.

 Example input files from the Courier Mail (Brisbane daily newspaper) are included.
 Note CM_20200422 has four solutions.